777 Charlie: Plot

 A Labrador puppy escapes from the house of a breeder where many dogs have been caged and tortured.
-The pup continues its journey and finally reaches the Chinmaya colony, Satara where Dharma resides.
-Dharma is a loner in a colony, who doesn't socialize with anyone and is feared among the colony people.
-His life consists of mainly working at the factory, fights, booze, smoke and watching Charlie Chaplin shows on TV.
+The pup continues its journey and finally reaches the Chinmaya colony, Mysore where Dharma resides.
+Dharma is a loner in a colony, who does not socialize with anyone and is feared among the colony people.
+His life consists of mainly working at the factory, fights, booze, smoking, and watching Charlie Chaplin movies and shows on TV.

 He is an orphan, whose parents and sister died in a car crash caused by a dog and thereby leads a monotonous life.
-A musical fest at his colony makes the puppy scared and Dharma is enraged as his sleep is disturbed where he destroys the band instruments.
-The puppy views Dharma as her saviour and secretly follows him.
+A musical fest at his colony makes the puppy scared and Dharma is enraged as his sleep is disturbed and he destroys the band instruments.
+The puppy views Dharma as her savior and secretly follows him.

 The Labrador takes shelter in the dustbin outside his house and consumes the leftover idli thrown by Dharma without his knowledge.
-It tries to gain attention of Dharma, but in vain.
+It tries to gain the attention of Dharma but in vain.
 One day, the dog follows him and gets into a road accident.
 Feeling pity for the dog after watching Charlie Chaplin's bond with a dog, Dharma takes it to the hospital where he is advised by Dr. Ashwin Kumar to let the dog stay with him, till an adopter comes forward and advises obtaining a dog license.

-Though reluctant as the colony members do not allow dogs, Dharma agrees and takes care of the dog where the bonding between him and the dog grows to an extent where Dharma becomes a better person and names the dog Charlie after Charlie Chaplin and takes care of the dog with a child in the colony named Adrika aka Adi.
+Though reluctant as the colony members do not allow dogs, Dharma agrees and takes care of the dog the bond between him and the dog grows to an extent where Dharma becomes a better person and names the dog Charlie after Charlie Chaplin and takes care of the dog with a child in the colony named Adrika aka Adi.

-One day, Charlie loses consciousness where Dharma learns that Charlie is suffering from cancer (hemangiosarcoma of spleen) and this genetic defect has happened due to the breeder's unwanted breeding techniques and constant torture as Charlie is a female dog.
-Distraught, Dharma decides to fulfill Charlie's wishes where he learns that Charlie likes to play in snow as whenever snow appears on TV, she gets excited.
+One day, Charlie loses consciousness when Dharma learns that Charlie is suffering from cancer (hemangiosarcoma of spleen) and this genetic defect has happened due to the breeder's unwanted breeding techniques and constant torture as Charlie is a female dog.
+Distraught, Dharma decides to fulfill Charlie's wishes when he learns that Charlie likes to play in snow as whenever snow appears on TV, she gets excited.
 He leaves with Charlie for Himachal Pradesh.

-An animal welfare activist Devika thinks that Dharma tortures charlie and decides to follow him to gather proofs to confront him and charge him.
-En route, Dharma learns about Charlie's breeder from the vet doctor and receives a video of Charlie being tortured where he learns that Charlie's name was actually Keaton.
+An animal welfare activist Devika thinks that Dharma tortures Charlie and decides to follow him to gather proof to confront him and charge him.
+En route, Dharma learns about Charlie's breeder from the vet doctor and receives a video of Charlie being tortured where he learns that Charlie's name is actually Keaton.
 Dharma confirms this by addressing Charlie as Keaton thereby Charlie responding to the name and shown to be in fear.
 He reaches the breeder's house and thrashes him.